 \section{Trajectories from the conformal current}

-Let us first examine tension-free states.
-We have already seen that they are necessarily logarithmic spirals so the reader would justifyibly not expect to gain any additional insight by studying the conservation of $\mathbf{G}$ when $\mathbf{F}=0$.
-However, even if this were the case, it is not true of higher order invariant energies or indeed for conformal arc-length when one steps up a dimension \cite{Paper3}; as we show the conservation law has unexpected consequences even for conformal arc-length.
+First examine the special conformal current in tension-free states.
+These are necessarily logarithmic spirals so the reader would justifiably not expect to gain any additional insight by studying the conservation of $\mathbf{G}$ when $\mathbf{F}=0$.
+However, even if this were the case, it is not true of higher order invariant energies or indeed for conformal arc-length when one steps up a dimension \cite{Paper3}; the conservation law has unexpected consequences even for conformal arc-length.

 If $\mathbf{F}=0$, then the definition of the torque given by Eq.(\ref{Mdef}) implies $H_\kappa$ is constant, $H_\kappa=-M$.
 Thus under translation, the conformal current in a tension-free state transforms by a constant vector: